Casardo-Chen/wikiart-neural-trasnfer/README.md

 ### Generator

 The generator takes a random noise vector as input and generates a 2D image as output.
+(Code: `GAN_model.ipynb`)

 The architecture of the generator is shown in the following image:
 ![alt text](./res/dcgan_generator.png)